Championnat National U19

 The Championnat National U19 is the highest tier of under-19 football in France.
 Organized by the French Football Federation, it is contested by 56 clubs that are split into 4 groups.

 History

-In 2009, the U18 youth championship of France was split into two age groups; the Championnat National U19, which would replace the U18 league, and the Championnat National U17, a new league for this age category.
-Before the U18 league, a U17 league existed from 1990 to 2002.
-The Championnat National U19 became the continuation of the now-disappeared U17 and U18 leagues.
-On the other hand, the Championnat National U17 is a continuation of the former U15 league from 1990 to 2002 and U16 league from 2002 to 2009.
+In 2009, the Championnat National 18 ans of France was renamed Championnat National U19.
+Before the 18 ans league, a U17 (moins de 17 ans then 17 ans) league existed from 1990 to 2002.
+The Championnat National U19 became the continuation of the former 17 ans and 18 ans leagues.
+On the other hand, the Championnat National U17 is a continuation of the former moins de 15 ans league from 1990 to 2002 and the 16 ans league from 2002 to 2009.

 Format

 The Championnat National U19 is played annually and is contested by 56 clubs, with 55 coming from France and 1 from Monaco.
 The teams are divided into 4 geographically-determined groups of 14 teams.
 A season begins in the end of summer and ends in the following spring.
 In the league phase, every team plays each other twice (home and away) in their respective groups for a total of 26 games played per team.
 Afterwards, the first and second place teams of each group face off in a play-off phase.
 The winner of the final is crowned French under-19 champion.